scoulomb/docker-doctor/README.md

 ### Kubernetes

 This is useful to connectivty between a docker running inside a pod in your cluster to outside.
+It a kubeclt conext config which will send you to your cluster (it depends on your machine/user).
+On minikube it is setup for you ([oc client, see below](#i-am-using-openshift-cli) does the same).

 See here for `kubectl run` deep dive: https://github.com/scoulomb/myk8s/blob/master/Master-Kubectl/0-kubectl-run-explained.md